-If you’re feeling sad or hopeless for at least 2-weeks and you find it difficult doing your usual routine, or no longer want to engage in previously enjoyable activities, then it is time to pay attention.
+If you’re feeling sad or hopeless for at least 2-weeks and you find it difficult doing your usual routine, or no longer want to engage in previously enjoyable activities (i.e. Anhedonia), then it is time to pay attention.
 This is the hallmark criterion of clinical depression.
-Even with either of these 2 hallmark signs, it can be difficult for a depressed individual to know for sure because almost all of the symptoms (see below) of depression separately may be experienced by everyone at one time or another.
+Even with either of these 2 hallmark signs, it can be difficult for a someone to know for sure because almost all of the signs and symptoms (see below) of depression separately may be experienced by any one at one time or another.

 3. Changes in Appetite or Eating

-If there is a change in the quality of your sleep or if you’re sleeping too much or too little.
-Some people with depression find themselves fatigued even though they had enough sleep.
+If there is a change in the quality of sleep or if you’re sleeping too much or not enough sleep .
+Some people with depression feel fatigued even though they had enough sleep.
 It is also common that sleeping more is an escape for people with depression.
 Others with depression experience interrupted sleep or even insomnia—they’re engaged in obsessive thoughts or ruminations “binge thinking”.
-Keep in mind not only can sleep changes be a tipoff to the depression, but also make it worse.
-When you’re not getting the proper amount of sleep, your brain’s internal clock gets out of sync, and you’re even more tired and unfocused…and less able to cope.
+Sleep changes can be a tipoff to the depression, but also make it worse.
+When you’re not getting the proper amount of sleep, your brain’s internal clock gets out of sync ~ Circadian rthymn

-It’s a sneaky sign few people recognize: depression can show up as heightened irritability.
-You might feel cranky and grumpy; little things that normally wouldn’t bother you set you off and leave you snapping at family, friends and coworkers.
+Depression may present as irritability.
+You might feel cranky and on edge; little things that normally wouldn’t bother you set you off.
 Part of the agitation may be the way depression exacerbates normal hormonal swings.
 But it could also be triggered by the weight of so many heavy emotions.
-When people are in physical pain, they often get angry and irritated easily, and it’s the same with psychological / emotional pain—you don’t feel good or like your usual self, and that saps your patience and puts you more on edge.
+When people are in physical pain, they often get angry and irritated easily, and it’s the same with psychological / emotional pain—you don’t feel like your usual self.

 6. Loss of Concentration or Focus or Memory